blumixid/docs/cfapps/runtimes.md

 {:shortdesc: .shortdesc}

 # Runtimes overview
-*Last updated: 11 November 2015*
+Last updated: 5 September 2016
+{: .last-updated}

 Use runtimes to get your app up and running quickly, with no need to set up and manage VMs and operating systems.
-Runtimes in {{site.data.keyword.Bluemix}} are based on Cloud Foundry, which means that community buildpacks or tooling plug-ins for Cloud Foundry also work with {{site.data.keyword.Bluemix_notm}}.
+Runtimes in {{site.data.keyword.Bluemix_notm}} are based on Cloud Foundry, which means that community buildpacks or tooling plug-ins for Cloud Foundry also work with {{site.data.keyword.Bluemix_notm}}.
 Check out the growing list of runtimes to get started.
 {:shortdesc}

 <ul class="runtimeIconList">